ponylang/library-project-starter/USAGE.md

 - build-examples

-Compiles example programs in `examples` directory
+Compiles example programs in `examples` directory.

 - clean

-Removes build artifacts for the specified config (defaults to `release`)
+Removes build artifacts for the specified config (defaults to `release`).
+Doesn't remove documentation as documentation isn't config specific.
+Use `realclean` to remove all artifacts including documentation.

 - realclean

-Removes all build artifacts regardless of `config` value
+Removes all build artifacts regardless of `config` value.

+- docs

+Builds the public documentation for your the library.

 - TAGS